 Of course you can also stick with basic black if that’s your preference.
 Lots of people do.

-All Chaco sandals are fully adjustable to your own feet (at least all the ones made with the nylon webbed straps—not sure about the leather ones).
+All Chaco sandals are fully adjustable to your own feet (at least all the ones made with the nylon webbed straps—the leather ones not so much).

 These babies are made for the outdoor lifestyle.
 Hiking, paddling, portaging—they’ll last for many seasons.
 The thick, durable footbed can handle just about any surface well.